 Selecting a different outgoing number when making a call

 Telephones connected to the FRITZ!Box automatically use a certain number to make calls, depending on the setting.
 However,you can override this setting when you make a call and select a different number to use for the call.
 The telephone's number settings and dialing rules are then suspended for this call.

 1 Configuring a telephone to use the keypad function

-2 Using a keypad sequence to select the outgoing number
+2 Using a key command to change the outgoing number

 - Click "Telephony" in the FRITZ!Box user interface.

 - Click "Telephone Numbers" in the "Telephony" menu.

 - Check which key command is given in the "Preselection" column for the telephone number you would like to use to make the call.

 - Enter the key command before entering the number you would like to call.